Geo-AID/Geo-AID/geo-aid-book/src/reference/syntax/properties.md

 **Identifiers**

-If the identifier is a single character or a character code representing a letter (character codes explained below), a number or primes (also explained below), and a `_` followed by digits, it can be parsed as a MathString containing only that character.
+If the identifier is a single character or a character code representing a letter (character codes explained below), a number of primes (also explained below), and a `_` followed by digits, it can be parsed as a MathString containing only that character.

 Examples: